coverclock/com-diag-diminuto/README.md

 # Features

 * alarm - receive and check for a SIGALRM signal.
+* assert - similar to assert(3) but with more output.
 * barrier - acquire and release memory barriers.
 * buffer - used with heap feature to replace malloc/free with buffer pool.
 * buffer_pool - buffer pool used with buffer feature.